viamrobotics/docs/docs/get-started/installation/manage/_index.md

 Use the following commands to view these log messages locally on your system.

 {{< alert title="Tip" color="tip" >}}
-If your system is able to connect with the Viam app, you can also view logs in the **Logs** tab on [the Viam app](https://app.viam.com/).
+If your system is able to connect with the Viam app, you can also view logs in the **LOGS** tab on [the Viam app](https://app.viam.com/).
 {{< /alert >}}

 Select the tab below for your platform: